Bear-in-the-hole castle: Bear-in-the-hole variants

 Other than the Static Rook and Ranging Rook classification, Bear-in-the-hole castles can be categorized depending upon which piece cover the square at the ear of the king.
 When the king is positioned at the corner square, if there were only the knight and the lance with no generals, there would be a hole diagonally in front of the king – the 88 (Black) or 22 (White) square for Ranging Rook Bear-in-the-hole and the 28 (Black) or 82 (White) squares for Static Rook Bear-in-the-hole.
 This square is called the diagonal hole.
 The piece that covers the diagonal hole names the castle.
 Thus, a Silver Bear-in-the-hole has a silver positioned on this square whereas a Gold Bear-in-the-hole uses a gold for this purpose (with the silver on 79 instead of the gold).
 (Although possible, Bishop Bear-in-the-hole are rare.)

 Attacking Bear-in-the-hole

+The Anaguma (Bear-in-the-hole) castle is a very compact castle that makes good use of its pieces and its corner position.
+Due to the pawn structures at the top of the castle, it is usually better to attack the sides of Anaguma castles.
+A Rook at the back row of the board places notable pressure on the bottom pieces of Anaguma Castles, and very few pieces can move without reducing the strength of the castle and allowing a strong attack.